The concept of how to pace yourself in this busy world can be difficult to achieve. How often have we felt or said these things?

 “I can’t keep up with this.”

-How often have we felt or said these things?
 We stay so busy it feels like we are running 100mph, only to come crashing down.
-Whenever I talk through this with someone, and even processing through it on my own, there are so many roadblocks that came up that we think are getting in our way of getting the rest we need.
+Whenever I talk through this with someone or when I am processing it on my own, many roadblocks come up.
+We find various things getting in our way of allowing ourselves the rest that we need.

 Work pace is often the balance that most people struggle with.
 There is an internalized belief that we must be working ourselves into the ground at all times.
-Overworking and rest doesn’t have to be an either/or scale though which sometimes we tend to do.
-Going from working all the time to taking a time of nothing… only to hit the ground running around.
+Deciding between overworking or resting does not have to be an either-or scale.
+However, sometimes we tend to feel that it must be one or the other.
+Going from working all the time to taking time to do nothing…only to hit the ground running again.
 What would it be like to find a livable balance where you didn’t have to do that?

-This questions can be posed for pace with our families and with ourselves as well.
-Let’s take a moment and look at what we are saying “yes” to, and remembering, we don’t have to “yes” to everything.
-It’s often a tendency and feeling like we have to work to feel “approved” and “valued” and it increases our feeling of security, but in the end it puts us in a negative spiral of us constantly trying to fight uphill to reach those goals.
-Your value and your security doesn’t have to come from how much work you put out!
-It can come from you personally and find where your value lies, beyond your job.
+This question can be posed for pace with our families and with ourselves as well.
+Let’s take a moment and look at what we are saying “yes” to.
+Remember, we don’t have to say “yes” to everything.
+It’s often that we believe that we have to work to feel “approved” and “valued”.
+This way of thinking increases our feeling of security, but in the end, it puts us in a negative spiral of constantly trying to fight uphill to reach those goals.
+Your value and security do not have to come from how much you work!
+It can come from you.
+Take time to find where your value lies, beyond your job.

 Here are a few ways to get started!

-- Set boundaries around when you will answer work calls or email
+- Set boundaries around when you will answer work calls or emails

-- Taking a minute or two between meetings to breathe and slow down
+- Take a few minutes between meetings to breathe and slow down

 - Establish a coming home routine to help you transition from work to home life